Dr. Howard B. Slaughter, Jr.

 Howard is a Veteran with two honorable discharges and while in the Navy he was selected to serve in the Defense Intelligence Agency, Pentagon, Washington, DC which required a high-level security clearance.
 He also served in the 479th Field Artillery Brigade in the U.S. Army Reserves.
-Howard was featured in the Presidential Election September issue of the Atlantic Magazine at the Siemens’ Urban Leaders dinner in partnership with “CEO’s for Cities,” which builds new leadership around urban innovations.
 Howard developed and chaired the Minority Research Policy Group of Southwestern Pennsylvania and the all minority Doctoral level participants’ initial White paper was titled, Repairing the breach: Setting an Agenda for Social Sustainability Within our Region.
-He also spent time in New Orleans after Hurricane Katrina building playgrounds with KaBOOM!
-Howard was inducted into his High School Sports Hall of Fame for Football playing on several Quad "A" Championship teams and he’s an ordained Deacon.
+Howard was also inducted into his High School Sports Hall of Fame for Football and he is an ordained Deacon.